BibleLand

 Bibleland is the eleventh album by Christian alternative rock band Daniel Amos, released in 1994 by BAI Records.
-The album is unusual for its loud, distorted noise pop sound, atypical of the band's other recordings.
+The album's loud, distorted noise pop sound is atypical for the band.

-The title song mocks cheap religious merchandise in the form of a fictional Amusement Park (although based on several real parks) called "Bibleland."
+The title song mocks cheap religious merchandise in the form of a fictional amusement park (based on several real parks) called "Bibleland."
 The album's artwork includes a "Circus" style gatefold illustration by Douglas TenNapel.

 Track listing

+All words and music by Taylor except where noted.